hawkinsd90/BouncePartyClubSite/docs/EMAIL_SYSTEM.md

 }): string
 ```

-Renders the outer email shell with the company logo, a header section, the body content, and a branded footer with contact information.
+Renders the outer email shell with the company logo (from `admin_settings`), a header section, the body content, and a branded footer with contact information.

-- Logo URL: stored in Supabase public storage
-- Footer includes company phone: (313) 889-3860

 ### Content Components